When it came to relationships, I hated the idea of boundaries.

-I felt the anxiety rush through me as I, again, put her needs ahead of mine.
+I’ve felt anxiety rush through me as I’ve put a partner’s needs ahead of mine.
 Then I let it go.
-And without knowing it, I lost a piece of myself that day.
-As I had every time I failed to set a boundary.
+And without knowing, I lost a piece of myself every time I failed to set a boundary.

 After years of struggle, I came to learn that boundaries are a reflection of our self-esteem.
 Do we value ourselves enough to ask for what we want?
 Do we risk saying “no?”
 Or do we stay silent and people please?